 A good way to choose where to stay in Santa Teresa is easy.
 Just chose to stay close to the beach.

 Santa Teresa Beach is the main beach in the town.
-Behind it you’ll find a road that runs the length of it.
-This road is full of restaurants, cafes, bars, shops and accommodation.
+Behind it, you’ll find a road that runs the length of it.
+This road is full of restaurants, cafes, bars, shops and accommodations.

 For those fancying a bit more peace and quiet, there are plenty of roads that branch off inland from the main road.
 Any of these smaller roads still won’t be far from where you want to go!